GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/kms.md

 ### Configuration

-The following options may be configured with Spring Cloud GCP KMS libraries.
+The following options may be configured with Spring Framework on Google Cloud KMS libraries.

 |                                             |                                                                                                                                                                |          |                                                                                                                                                                                                                |